mike3osei/informatic/README.md

 - Typescript with all Types
 - React-Router-Dom
 - Full-text Search (Fuzzy Search) on all courses
-- React Deployment to Git-pages
+- React Deployment to Netlify
 - Discussion board with user input
 - News feed including comments
 - Tabs controller for filtering current, future, and previous courses